utap2/utap2/docs/rst/installation.rst

    chmod +X ~/utap2/GCP_installation_scripts/*

-In this installation the required paraemters get also default values.
+In this installation the required paraemeters get also default values.
 The default parameters can be modified in the files ~/utap2/scripts/required_parameters.conf ~/utap2/scripts/optional_parameters.conf.

-3. Execute slurm cluster installation on GCP:
+3. Execute Slurm cluster installation on GCP:

 ::

    bash ~/utap2/GCP_installation_scripts/install_GCP_slurm.sh -i <project_id>

-Dont forget to replace project_id parametr with your actual project id.
+Don’t forget to replace 'project_id' parameter with your actual project id.

-Uppon running the above command, two compressed raw images – one serving as the login node and the other as the controller node (thes images comprise the entire UTAP installation and include software that streamlines the installation process and ensures its stability) are initially fetched from our public server and stored in your Google Storage bucket created during the installation.
-Then, the images are transferred to your Google Cloud project as bootable images, this procedure can take arround 10 houres.
+Upon running the above command, two compressed raw images are fetched from our public server.
+One image serves as the login node, and the other serves as the controller node.
+These images encompass the entire UTAP installation and include software that streamlines the installation process, ensuring stability.
+Initially, the images are stored in your Google Storage bucket, created during the installation process.
+Subsequently, the images are transferred to your Google Cloud project as bootable images.
+Please note that this procedure can take around 10 hours to complete.

-Click on autorize to give permissions to GCP shell as described in the image bellow :
+Click on authorize to give permissions to GCP shell as described in the image bellow:

 .. image:: ../figures/autorize_GCP_shell.PNG

-When promped for authentication, enter 'Y' as decribed in the image bellow:
+When prompted for authentication, enter 'Y' as described in the image bellow:

 .. image:: ../figures/authentication_promped.PNG

-Click on the link to authenticate with youe google account:
+Click on the link to authenticate with your google account:

 .. image:: ../figures/authentication_link.PNG